punkq/punkq.github.io/docs/projects/voxel_point_cloud/22_01_15_paper_reading.md

 2. RibSeg (proposed)

 ## Method
-1. They Manually labels the point cloud of Ribfrac
+1. They Manually label the point cloud of Ribfrac and name it as RibSeg
 2. Build a pointnet++ to predict the points labels
 3. Post-process to reconstruct the voxel predictions